 - The transfer of pollen from one apple blossom to another is largely the work of bees.
 So be careful not to apply insecticides during the blooming period, or else you'll kill the bees and lose your best means of pollination.

 The best spot for planting apple trees is an area with rich, well-drained soil and plenty of sun.
-Planting them where they'll get early morning sun helps reduce the chances of getting powdery mildew disease, as does locating them in a spot with good air circulation.
+Planting them where they'll get early morning sun helps reduce the chances of getting powdery mildew disease, as does locate them in a spot with good air circulation.

 Early spring is a good time for planting apple trees in the North.
 In the South, fall is perhaps the best time for planting: The roots will already have been established when next spring rolls around, giving your apple trees a head start.

 In preparation, remove weeds and grass to form a bare circle for each transplant, about 4 feet in diameter.
 Your first challenge in apple tree care after bringing your plants home from the nursery will be keeping their roots moist, both before and after putting them in the ground.
 Soaking their roots in water for 30 minutes before planting is a good first step.
 If the roots look dried out, extend that soaking period to about 24 hours in order to revive them.

 When you make the trip to your local nursery to buy the plants, look for bare-root stock, one-year-old.
 Although it may seem that you'd be getting a good deal (because the plants are bigger), avoid planting apple trees that are more than three years old.
 Younger trees are easier to get established.